mattva01/schooltool/README.txt

 You also need the python imaging library:

 $ sudo apt-get install python-imaging

-You need the Python setuptools package.
-Unfortunately, you need a more recent version than ships with Gutsy.
-Fortunately, it isn't hard to install manually.
-Download ez_setup.py and run it with:

-$ sudo python ez_setup.py

 Run make to download and install all the required zope packages into the eggs folder: